UndiHimavardhini/headlines/README.md

-By using requests,bs4 modle I have developed a code which extracts the headings of the given url website
+By using requests,bs4 modle and html basic knowledge I have developed a code which extracts the headings of the given url website